 In France, the top five applicants in blockchain related inventions are MICHELIN, L’OREAL, THALES, ARKEMA and ORANGE in cumulative number of filing since 2011 as presented in Figure 2 below.
 These applicants are large companies operating in rather distinct fields of activities including transport, cosmetics, defense, banking and insurance, telecommunications.

 Figure 2.
-Most active applicants in France since 2011
+Most active applicants in France since 2011: number of patent families by first year of priority

 2.1.
 Patent eligible subject-matter